andrew-johnson-4/PunCalculus/README.md

 ## Possible Extensions

+* Explore interaction with other rich type systems such as Haskell or ML
+  * Since those languages have a monomorphic Term System, their interactions with PunC inference should still be sound, though inference may become correspondingly weaker
 * string rewriting at the type level: `a -> T<a>` apply `B` tries a [Relog](https://github.com/andrew-johnson-4/InPlace) unification `a=B;T<a>`
 * $$terminal \ absurd \quad \frac{\Gamma \vdash f:A + ¬A}{\Gamma \vdash \bot}$$
 * $$intermediate \ greedy \ infer \quad \frac{f:A \to B \quad f:B \to C}{f:A \to C}$$